viradex/viradex/README.md

 ## 👋 Hello!

 My online username is Viradex, but my real name is Arnav!
-I've been coding since I was eight, creating numerous websites and computer-based projects as a passionate hobbyist developer.
-My most significant project is [BubbleOS](https://github.com/arnavt78/bubbleos), a shell with over 6,000 lines of code still being worked on today.
-My primary expertise lies in JavaScript, web technologies, and Node.js, though I occasionally work with Python.
+I've been coding since I was eight, creating numerous websites and computer-based projects as a hobbyist developer.
+My most significant project is [BubbleOS](https://github.com/arnavt78/bubbleos), a shell with many commands and functions still being worked on today.
+My primary expertise lies in JavaScript and Python.

-I enjoy coding, playing Minecraft, and making YouTube videos about Windows!
+I enjoy coding, playing games such as Minecraft, and making YouTube videos!

 ## 📊 GitHub Stats